web3/web3.js/docs/web3-eth-contract.rst

             }
         }
     })
-    .on('error', console.error); // If there's an out of gas error the second parameter is the receipt.
+    .on('error', function(error, receipt) { // If the transaction was rejected by the network with a receipt, the second parameter will be the receipt.
+        ...
+    });

 ------------------------------------------------------------------------------